tdxj2020/VCation/README.md

 # VCation
-A static website of a potential startup offering Virtual Tourism
+A static website of a potential startup offering Virtual Tourism using HTML, CSS with Flexbox, Bootstrap.